 \section{Quality of most influential samples}

-First, we qualitatively test the plausibility of our influence scores.
-In Table \ref{tab:PAWSX-ex}, we show a random Spanish test input from PAWS-X\footnote{Results for XNLI are similar, but the similarity is less obvious because their test and training samples are more diverse.} and the corresponding top 3 most positively influential samples as retrieved by our method.
-From this we see that the model retrieves extremely similar samples with the same label as most influential.\footnote{We only show the top 3 but the entire top 30 looks similar.} Moreover, in Table \ref{tab:PAWSX-cross-ex}, we see some evidence of the cross-lingual sharing abilities of the model.
-The top 3 most positively influential samples do not come from the test input language, yet they clearly test the model for the same knowledge: if the order of an unstructured list is slightly altered, do we get a correct paraphrase?
-In all cases, this is correct.
-In contrast, for the top 3 most negatively influential samples, similar alterations are performed (i.e.\ changing the order of names), however, in these cases this \emph{does} crucially change the meaning of the sentences.
+We qualitatively test the plausibility of our influence scores.
+In Table \ref{tab:PAWSX-ex}, we show a Spanish test input from PAWS-X and the corresponding top 3 most positively influential samples retrieved using TracIn.
+We see that TracIn ranks extremely similar samples with the same label as most influential.
+In Table \ref{tab:PAWSX-cross-ex}, we also observe some evidence of cross-lingual sharing.
+The 3 most positively influential samples do not come from the test language, but they clearly test the model for the same knowledge: if the order of an unstructured list is slightly altered, do we get a correct paraphrase?
+In each case, this is correct.
+Yet, for the negatively influential samples, similar alterations are performed (i.e.\ changing the order of names), but in these cases this \emph{does} crucially change the meaning of the sentences.

-\paragraph{Effect of $k$ on model confidence} We also run quantitative tests to assess the quality of our influence scores, and to select the optimal number for the top $k$ most influential samples to analyze in our further experiments.
-We hypothesize that only a subset of our fine-tuning data will substantially influence our predictions, while a long tail of training samples will be of little influence (either positively or negatively).
-To find this threshold value $k$, we select the top $k$ most influential samples found for each $k \in \{50, 100, 150, 200, 250\}$ to test how our model confidence changes when leaving out these sets of samples from our fine-tuning data in turns.
-If our influence scores are meaningful, removing the top $k$ most positively influential samples should reduce the model confidence (i.e.\ the class probability) in the correct prediction, while removing the top $k$ most negatively influential samples should increase it.
-When we find a value $k$ for which the change in model confidence converges, we conclude that the additional samples do not exert much influence anymore, and we stop analyzing the ranking after this point.
+\paragraph{Effect of $k$ on model confidence} We run quantitative tests to assess the quality of our influence scores, and to select the optimal number for the top $k$ most influential samples to analyze in our further experiments.
+We hypothesize that only a subset of our fine-tuning data will substantially influence predictions, while a long tail of training samples will have little influence (either positively or negatively).
+To find this threshold value $k$, we select the top $k \in \{50, 100, 150, 200, 250\}$ most influential samples to test how our model confidence changes when leaving out these sets of samples from our fine-tuning data in turns.
+If our influence scores are meaningful, removing the top $k$ most positively influential samples will reduce the model confidence (i.e.\ the class probability) in the correct prediction, while removing the top $k$ most negatively influential samples should increase it.
+When we find the $k$ value for which the change in confidence converges, we conclude that the remaining samples do not exert much influence anymore, and we stop analyzing the ranking after this point.